Luann by Greg Evans and Karen Evans for April 23, 2003

 Fifth, even though Bernice has taken longer than the other young women in this cartoon series to become sexually interested in a man, she is nonetheless very anxious to form a stable, committed relationship with him now that she is sexually interested in him.
 This is also consistent with the increased pair bonding instinct in females of more “K” selected organisms.

-Aladar30 Premium Member about 6 years ago
+Aladar30 Premium Member over 6 years ago

 Inverted situations!